Farmers Market Tips: Effortless Budget Eating for Retirees

 Consider freezing and preserving

-If a good deal is larger than you can use right away, freeze part of it.
-Berries, blanched vegetables, herbs, and cooked soups can often be stored for later.
-A small freezer can be an important tool for budget-minded healthy eating.
+If you find a good deal on a larger amount of food, think about how to preserve it.
+Berries, blanched vegetables, herbs, and cooked soups can often be frozen for later use.
+A small freezer can be one of the best tools for budget-friendly healthy eating.

-Good habits matter more than one-time bargains.
-Over time, they can have a noticeable effect on food costs.
+Good habits matter more than occasional bargains.
+Over time, small decisions can have a noticeable effect on your food costs.

 Bring your own bags